reshamas/reshamas.github.io/_posts/2018-04-07-how-i-unknowingly-contributed-to-open-source.md

 - creating additional libraries for programming languages
 - contributing to programming languages by fixing bugs or adding features via GitHub
 - documentation
-- tutorials and training materials
+- tutorials and training materials (text, video)
 - blogs
 - research papers
 - answering user questions on forums such as StackOverflow and Quora